pouriyajamshidi/tcping/README.md

 ## Contributing

-Pull requests are welcome to solve bugs, add new features and also to help me with the open issues that can be found [here](https://github.com/pouriyajamshidi/tcping/issues)
+Pull requests are welcome to solve bugs, add new features and also to help with the open issues that can be found [here](https://github.com/pouriyajamshidi/tcping/issues)

+1. Pick any issue that you feel comfortable with.
+1. Fork the repository.
+1. Create a branch.
+1. Commit your work.
+1. Add tests if possible.
+1. Run the tests `go test` or `make test` and ensure they are successful.
+1. Create a pull request

 Current number of open issues: ![GitHub issues](https://img.shields.io/github/issues/pouriyajamshidi/tcping.svg).

-1. Pick any issue that you feel comfortable with.
-2. Fork the repository.
-3. Create a branch.
-4. Commit your work.
-5. Add tests if possible.
-6. Run the tests `go test` or `make test`.
-7. Create a pull request

-Please make sure that your pull request **only covers one specific issue** and doesn't handle two or more tickets.
-This makes it simpler for us to examine your pull request and helps keep the git history clean.
+Please make sure that your pull request **only covers one specific issue/feature** and doesn't handle two or more tickets.
+This makes it simpler for us to examine your pull request and helps keeping a clean git history.

 ## Feature Requests and Issues

 Should you need a new feature or find a bug, please feel free to [open a pull request](#contributing) or submit an issue.

+> For larger features/contributions, please make sure to first communicate it on an `issue` before starting your work.

 ## Tested on

 Windows, Linux and macOS.

-## Sponsor The Project
+## Help The Project

+If tcping proves to be useful for you, consider giving it a ⭐ to extend its reach and help other people to also benefit from it.

+Furthermore, you can support the project using the links below.

 [!["Buy Me A Coffee"](https://www.buymeacoffee.com/assets/img/custom_images/orange_img.png)](https://www.buymeacoffee.com/pouriyajamshidi)
 [![sponsor](https://img.shields.io/static/v1?label=Sponsor&message=%E2%9D%A4&logo=GitHub&color=%23fe8e86)](https://github.com/sponsors/pouriyajamshidi)